- server-to-server (or server-side API) mediation

 For more information on how to set up a Custom Tag Network, head over to Configuring Custom Tag-Based Ad Networks.

-Next, you’ll be offered the choice of proceeding with or without Revenue Reporting.
-Although we recommend you set up Revenue Reporting – this will also boost your revenue!-, this requires an API Key.
+For publishers who use Smaato as a primary ad server, you will be given the option of proceeding with or without Revenue Reporting.
+Although we recommend you set up Revenue Reporting – this will also boost your revenue! -, this requires an API Key.

 If you can’t get an API Key, you can also proceed without Revenue Reporting by selecting “Disable Reporting”.